-PHIL 203 Knowledge, Truth, and Belief
+PHIL 203 Knowledge, Truth, and Belief ► (3 credits) W (2,0,1,0)

 This course is an introduction to issues in epistemology, the study of the definition, foundation, and justification of knowledge claims.
 The main focus of the course will be central works of the modern Rationalists and British Empiricists.
 Classical and contemporary texts will supplement these materials.
 (T)